Medical Tourism: Getting Medical Care or Medical Procedures done overseas

 Bear in mind that antibiotic-resistant bacteria are more prevalent in some regions, so if an infection occurs, treatment could be problematic.

-When can you leave the country and head home, knowing the increased risks of flying too soon after an operation?
+When can you leave the country and head home, knowing the increased risks of flying too soon after an operation or surgery?

 And on return to Australia, all documentation relating to the procedure should be available in the event of any follow-up care (which may not be covered by Medicare).